 "But I don't see any fleas on my cat!"
 Many pet owners refuse to believe their fur baby has fleas, because they simply can't see any.
 The truth is, you probably never will.
 Fleas are incredibly tricky.
 They are experts at hiding among fur, and often require a flea comb to be visualised.

-How to tell if your cat has fleas:
+How can you tell if your cat has fleas

 Have a look at the skin on your cat's chin.
 You might not be able to spot fleas even if your cat is infested with them, but what you will see is flea dirt.
 Flea dirt is the digested blood faeces that fleas leave behind on your cat's skin.
 Flea dirt looks like small bits of black dirt, and can usually be seen on the tip of your cat's chin.
 (No, your cat isn't just dirty - it's flea poop!)